 5. Affix the CE marking

-Manufacturers that are not based in the EU or have no subsidiary there, are not allowed to sell to consumers directl.
-They have to work with an importer/distributor or, alternatively, appoint an authorised representative.
+Manufacturers that are not based in the EU or have no subsidiary there, are not allowed to sell to consumers directly.
+They have to work with an importer/distributor or, alternatively, appoint an authorized representative.

 7. Ensure continuous compliance